How to get from Sagada to Banaue

 Plenty of activities are on offer for tourists to experience the Ifugao’s way of life first-hand.
 But we think the touristy town centre doesn’t really give them justice.
 We recommend exploring other villages like that of Cambulao and Pula to better appreciate the Ifugao culture in Banaue.

-3 ways to get from Sagada to Banaue
+What are the 4 ways to travel from Sagada to Banaue?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Banaue at the bottom of this page.